We share the company of a select group of law schools based on combined LSAT scores and GPAs of their student bodies.

 - Our eight clinics and one practicum help students hone their skills representing clients, with training and supervision provided by licensed attorneys.

 - Our externship program enhances our students' practical and professional skills.

 Broad Geographic Interests

 Our alumni can be found around the world.
-Approximately 8,100 W&M law graduates live and work in all 50 states, D.C., and 47 other countries.
+More than 8,000 William & Mary law graduates live and work in all 50 states, the District of Columbia, Puerto Rico, US Virgin Islands, and 45 other countries.
 They are leaders in private practice, the judiciary, business, education, public interest organizations, and government.

 Significant Co-Curricular Accomplishments

 - Our Alternative Dispute Resolution, Moot Court, and National Trial teams have proven to be formidable competitors at tournaments around the nation.

 - Ten of our students have received awards from the Burton Foundation in recognition of their excellence in legal writing.
 The foundation recognized William & Mary with its Law School Record of Distinction Award, which is given to schools that have had student winners for three or more years.

 - Through work on our five well-respected, student-edited journals, students hone their writing skills while contributing to the world of legal scholarship.